hiyouga/LLaMA-Factory/README.md

 ### Use W&B Logger

-To use [Weights & Biases](https://wandb.ai) for logging experimental results, you need to add the following arguments.
+To use [Weights & Biases](https://wandb.ai) for logging experimental results, you need to add the following arguments to yaml files.

 ```yaml
 report_to: wandb